euphonie/study-notes/Engineering Tools/Cloud/GCP/Security.md

 	- Using a policy document for an HTML form post
 		- correct a policy document with UTF-8 encoding
 		- encode document as base64
+		- sign document using RSA with SHA-256 using the secret key provided in the Google Cloud Console

 ```bash
 # manual creation of signed URLs